Feral Cat TNR Program

 -

 If you determine the cat is unowned and will continue living outdoors, it's considered a "community cat."
-Community cats can be fixed through the Feral Cat Program.
+Community cats can be fixed at our clinic at a reduced rate.

 -